lpozo/richpyls/AUTOMATED_PUBLISHING.md

 # Automated PyPI Publication Setup Guide

-This guide explains how to set up automated PyPI publication for the `pyls` package.
+This guide explains how to set up automated PyPI publication for the `richpyls` package.

 ## Overview